openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 #### Current blood glucose
 * Latest blood glucose reading from your CGM is shown on the left side.
-* Color of the bg value reflects the status to the defined [range](../Configuration/Preferences#range-for-visualization).
+* Color of the BG value reflects the status to the defined [range](../Configuration/Preferences#range-for-visualization).
    * green = in range
    * red = below range
    * yellow = above range